garfix/nli-go/README.md

     > Pick up a big red block

-and NLI-GO, like SHRDLU in the old days, will eply with
+and NLI-GO, like SHRDLU in the old days, will reply with

     OK